 |Sept 1-Nov 1||

-Law school application due for 3+3 and EDP programs
+School of Law application due for EDP programs

-This application will be used for law school scholarships including Honors Crofoot stipend
+This application will be used for School of Law scholarships including Honors Crofoot Stipend.

 |Year of Graduation|